 But most storage sheds are significantly larger.
 Making up for this issue will account for the bulk of your remodeling work.
-The extra space allows for storage of dog food and supplies.
+The extra space also allows for storage of dog food and supplies.
 Position the shed in a shaded area of your yard for the best results, and check your local laws regarding doghouses to ensure the structure is in compliance.

-Raise the Shed
+1. Raise the Shed

 Allowing the shed to sit directly on the ground will increase moisture in the retrofitted dog house year-round, making it difficult for your dog to stay warm in the winter.
 Build a raised base for the shed, at least 4 inches high, and secure the shed to the base.
 Creating a base of cinder blocks is also an option.
 Depending on the height of the shed and the size of your dog, you may need to construct a ramp so he or she can comfortably enter and exit.

 Basic insulation is essential to your dog's comfort and health.
 With a wood shed, secure blanket fiberglass insulation between the studs, and screw half-inch plywood over it.
 Insulate a plastic or metal shed with reflective double-foil insulation, stapling it to the walls and covering seams with duct tape.

-Outfitting the Interior
+4. Outfit the Interior

 Once you're done updating the shed so it functions as a dog house, ensure that the inside is comfortable for your pet.
-Fill the floor with wood chips or hay to keep the area clean and dry, and place old blankets, sheets, pillows or dog beds over the bedding.
-Alternatively, a pile of old blankets and a dog bed replace the need for wood chips or hay.
-Utilize the upper area of the shed for storage; install shelving close to the roof, ensuring that it's high enough so your dog can't reach it.
-Store food, toys and extra blankets here, keeping everything in plastic bins.
+Fill the floor with wood chips or straw to keep the area clean and dry, and place old blankets, sheets, pillows, or dog beds over the bedding.
+Alternatively, a pile of old blankets and a dog bed replace the need for wood chips or straw, but make sure they don't get wet as this can cause your dog to freeze in cold weather.

-Enhancing the Exterior
+5. Enhance the Exterior

 When your only option is to place the shed in an uncovered area, install an extra-long run and cover half of it with a tarp or similar covering to provide shade.
 The run needs to be securely attached to the shed so your dog can't slip out.
-Set up a platform for food and water bowls near the entrance; while you can put these inside, the dog may be more prone to tipping them over, spilling water all over fresh bedding.
+Set up a platform for food and water bowls near the entrance; while you can put them inside, the dog may be more prone to tipping them over, spilling water all over fresh bedding.